-School Leavers Employment Program (SLES), Encourages Teenager’s Passion For Cooking
+School Leavers Employment Supports (SLES), Encourages Teenager’s Passion For Cooking

 Like most 16-year-old teenagers, Colin was excited to start engaging in the adult world and gain independence.
 Monica and Colin decided to plan and prepare a family meal in order to increase his skills as part of his ‘Find and keep a Job’ goal.
 Tasks like these enable Colin to build the skills needed for future employment.